Sorebit/dotfiles/README.md

 After cloning this repo, run `./install` to automatically set up the development environment.
 Note that the install script is idempotent: it can safely be run multiple times.

-For the color scheme to look right, you will also need to run `bin/term-prof load gnome-terminal.conf`.

 ## Local changes

 Supported `*.local` configs: